Cargo Aircraft Pallet Capacity: Military and Civilian Comparison

 Boeing 777-200F

-The Boeing 777-200F freighter has flexible configurations:
+The Boeing 777-200F freighter offers flexible configurations:

 • Alternative configurations: 11 x 20ft pallets with 5 x 96”/88” pallets, or 17 x 16ft pallets with 1 x 96”/88” pallet